eyhuynh/307VocalHarmonizer/index.md

 > include code and graphs

 ### Comparing VST Plugin to Max External
-> describe thought process in choices
+> describe thought process and choices

 ## Pitch-shifting
 > on Max/MSP